badgamerbad/Learning/Graphics/3D/blender/2.7/README.md

   - Select `Selection`

 ## Edit Mode
-- make sure the shape keys basis is selected
+- make sure the shape keys basis is selected and the 'Apply Shape keys in edit mode' is off
 - <img src="edit-mode-shape-keys.jpg" alt="edit-mode-shape-keys">

 ## Weight paint